Willgunter/Discord-Clone/README.md

     maybe that will help?
     - Looking more into the issue, working theory is issue w MongoDB setup

+- 8/13/2023
+    - Looking more into issue w MongoDB.
+Tried lots and lots of things but still making seemingly no progress.
+Will hopefully work on again a little later today

 Resources I used:
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)